 Rob Zombie

-Rob’s next film was the disturbing classic The Devil’s Rejects, released in 2005.
-In 2007 Rob Zombie directed a remake of Halloween starring Malcolm McDowell and Rob’s wife Sherri Moon Zombie.
-This film would gross a stunning $80 million dollars and set the aforementioned Labor Day weekend box office record.
-He is also scheduled to direct a feature-length reboot of the ’60s TV show, The Munsters.
+His next film was the disturbing classic The Devil’s Rejects, released in 2005.
+In 2007, Zombie directed a remake of Halloween starring Malcolm McDowell and Sherri Moon Zombie, his wife.
+This film grossed a stunning $80 million and set the Labor Day weekend box office record.
+In 2022, he directed a feature-length reboot of the ’60s TV show The Munsters.
+The song “They Are The Munsters” from the movie’s soundtrack, written by Zombie and long-term collaborator Zeuss, was nominated for a Hollywood Music in Media Award.

-Rob continues directing films and videos as well as touring and recording his own music.
-In fact this Labor Day weekend, 2021, Rob Zombie will be back where it started, on stage.
-He will be delivering his legendary brand of heavy metal music headlining the Rocklahoma Labor Day Weekend music festival in Tulsa, Oklahoma.
+Zombie continues directing films and videos as well as touring and recording his own music.
+On Labor Day weekend in 2021, he delivered his legendary brand of heavy metal as a headliner at the Rocklahoma festival in Tulsa, Oklahoma.

 The town of Haverhill recently honored their hometown horror meister.
 When entering Haverhill via Route 110 there is a sign that reads “Welcome” in large letters with the line “Rock/Movie Star Rob Zombie was born in Haverhill” underneath.
-In fact, there could be another sentence under Rob’s acknowledgement for another Haverhill musician hero, industrial music band Powerman 500, frontman, Spider One, who is Rob Zombie’s younger brother.
+There could be another sentence under that acknowledgement celebrating another one of Haverhill’s musician heroes, industrial-music band Powerman 500, fronted by Spider One, Rob Zombie’s younger brother.

 (by Edwin Sumpter)